 How do I store cashmere between seasons?

 Clean it first.
 Food stains and body oils attract moths.
-Fold โ don't hang โ and store in a breathable cotton bag.
+Fold — don't hang — and store in a breathable cotton bag.
 Not plastic.
 Moths like dark, enclosed spaces but they need airflow to thrive.
 Cedar blocks help but aren't required.
-I've never had moth issues with clean, stored cashmere.